Pagure/pagure/doc/usage/project_settings.rst

 Pagure offers the option of sending notification about event happening on a project via [web-hooks|https://en.wikipedia.org/wiki/Webhook].
-This option is off by default and can be turned on for a pagure instance in its configuration file.
+This option is off by default and can be turned on for a Pagure instance in its configuration file.

 The URL of the web-hooks can be entered in this field.

 .. note:: See the ``notifications`` documentation to learn more about
-          web-hooks in pagure and how to use them.
+          web-hooks in Pagure and how to use them.

 `Tags`
 ------